 My grandfather had three sons and many daughters.
 I was born in my grandfather’s house and he gave me the name of Syed Jaafar, after his grandfather Syed Jaafar bin Syed Yunus Jamalullail of Teja, Perak.
 In those days it was not uncommon for people to name children and grandchildren after their ancestors.
 In fact my two brothers were named after our ancestors.
 Today this practice is less popular and modern families prefer new and modern names.

 I am a member of the Jamalullail clan of Perak.
-To be more specific I am a fourteenth descendent (fithteenth generation) on the male line of Syed Hussain al-Faradz Jamalullail who came to Perak in the early 1500s.
-Historical records including palace records in Perak showed that he served in the court of Sultan Muzaffar Shah, the first Sultan of Perak in 1528.
-(For more information on the Jamalullails of Perak please see article written in Malay at https://sjaznan1.wordpress.com/2015/11/08/genealogy-jamalullail-negeri-perak/
+To be more specific I am a fourteenth direct descendant (fithteenth generation) on the male line of Syed Husain al-Faradz Jamalullail who came to Perak in the early 1500s.
+Historical records including palace records in Perak showed that he served as a Menteri in the court of Sultan Muzaffar Shah, the first Sultan of Perak who reigned during 1528 – 1549.

 We reached Bagan Serai quickly.
 This was the town where I spent my early childhood.